cloudfoundry/bosh-bootloader/README.md

   --state-dir             "Directory that stores the state.json"

 Commands:
   help                                          "print usage"
   version                                       "print version"
-  unsupported-print-concourse-aws-template "print a concourse aws template" unsupported-create-bosh-aws-keypair      "create and upload a keypair to AWS"
+  unsupported-deploy-bosh-on-aws-for-concourse  "create a new concourse stack on AWS and deploy bosh-init manifest"
 ```